nchp89/nchp89.github.io/_posts/2024-04-19-clifton-top5.md

 <br>
 <span style="color:green;"><b>Guideposts:</b> </span>Reward myself for improving on existing things, learning new material, and building up others, especially if I do these things with a sense of flexibility.
 <br>
-<span style="color:red;"><b>Warnings:</b> </span>Watch out for those times when tempted take on too many new projects.
-Specifically, examine my motivations for a new project and bias towards completing existing projects before taking on a new one.
+<span style="color:red;"><b>Warnings:</b> </span>Watch out for those times when tempted to take on a new project.
+Specifically, examine my motivations for the new project and bias towards completing existing projects before taking on anything new.
 Additionally, be wary of overthinking, indecisiveness, and negativity, as they may be symptoms of a lack of clarity or conviction.
 Finally, I need to really value my own time, being careful to give it only to those who most deserve it.

 ### 5. Raw & Mature